ModelCloud/GPTQModel/README.md

 ### Which kernel is used by default?

-AutoGPTQ-NEXT will use Marlin, Exllama v2, Exallama v1, Triton/CUDA kernels in that order for maximum inference performance.
+AutoGPTQ-NEXT will use Marlin, Exllama v2, Triton/CUDA kernels in that order for maximum inference performance.

 ## Acknowledgement